cairo-book/cairo-book/src/ch204-02-11-segment-arena.md

 ### Key Validation Rules

-The builtin enforces several critical rules:
+The builtin enforces several rules:

 - Each segment must be allocated and finalized exactly once
 - All cell values must be valid field elements